CKhamis/Costi-Online-Website/README.md

 I have implemented a moderator terminal in my website that allows me to change specific things.
 For example, I can enable or disable user accounts.
 I can also edit/delete/publish wiki articles.
 ### Announcements
 Costi Online now features announcements.
 Announcements can be created, edited, privated, published, and deleted all from the moderator terminal.
 They will appear on the home page and are dismissable.
+### User Roles
+There are 3 types of roles on Costi Online.
+Owner, Admin, and User.
+The owner user can only be created when you make the first account and select administrator in a hidden drop down menu.
+The other two roles can be created whenever needed.
+You activate admin/owner accounts by clicking on a link in the java console after you press create account.
+Admin and Owner accounts can access the moderator terminal, but the owner is unable to be disabled/locked/demoted.
+Admin accounts are able to get a permenet demotion.